instana/go-sensor/example/gin/README.md

 An Instrumented Server gin Example
 ==========================

-An example of usage of Instana tracer in the instrumented gin application.
-It demonstrates how to use `https://github.com/instana/go-sensor/tree/master/instrumentation/instagin`.
+An example of usage of Instana tracer to instrumenta a Gin application with `https://github.com/instana/go-sensor/tree/master/instrumentation/instagin`.

 Usage
 -----